Blinken says ‘a lot of work’ remains on Gaza truce talks

 Hamas laid out a detailed three-phase plan to unfold over four and a half months.
 The plan stipulates that all hostages would be released in exchange for hundreds of Palestinians imprisoned by Israel, including senior fighters, and an end to the war.

-Later on Wednesday, Netanyahu appeared to reject the Hamas plan, promising Israel would continue its military assault on Gaza until “absolute victory”.
+Netanyahu appeared to reject the Hamas plan, promising Israel would continue its military assault on Gaza until “absolute victory”.

 “We are on the way to an absolute victory,” the Israeli prime minister said, adding that the operation would last months, not years.
 “There is no other solution.”